betom84/go-alexa/README.md

 ## Requirements

-- Of cause, all those [prerequisites to Smart Home Skill Development](https://developer.amazon.com/de/docs/smarthome/understand-the-smart-home-skill-api.html#prerequisites-to-smart-home-skill-development) whould be very helpful
+- Of course, all those [prerequisites to Smart Home Skill Development](https://developer.amazon.com/de/docs/smarthome/understand-the-smart-home-skill-api.html#prerequisites-to-smart-home-skill-development) whould be very helpful
-- I asume you authenticate an Alexa user with [LWA](https://developer.amazon.com/de/docs/smarthome/authenticate-an-alexa-user-account-linking.html).
+- I asume you authenticate an Alexa user by using [LWA](https://developer.amazon.com/de/docs/smarthome/authenticate-an-alexa-user-account-linking.html).
 To support other OAuth2 providers, you need to add a [custom directive processor](#custom-directive-processor) to handle authentication directives.

 ## Installation